eclipse-sumo/sumo/docs/web/docs/Installing/MacOS_Build.md

 title: macOS Build
 ---

 This document describes how to install and build SUMO on macOS from its source code.
-If you don't want to **extend** SUMO, but just **use** it, you may want to simply follow the [installation instructions for macOS](index.md#macos) instead.
+If you don't want to **extend** SUMO, but just **use** it, you may want to simply download the installer [here](../Downloads.md#macos) instead.

 You may use one of two ways to build and install SUMO on macOS: **Homebrew** (recommended) and **MacPorts**.